 Learn More About Using Microsoft Word

-Here's hoping you've added some awesome new content to your design toolkit and found some lovely free downloads that sparked your interest.
-Why not get started on your newsletter template design today?
+Hopefully, you've added some awesome new content to your design toolkit.
+Why not get started on your newsletter template creation today?
 Happy designing!